-Consistent with historic character and existing surroundings
+Maximum: Consistent with historic character and existing surroundings

-Shopfront

-Trees and landscaping
+Front porch Shopfront Lawn / greenscape Trees and landscaping

 Old Village Overlay

 General Characteristics.
 This designation is an overlay to designate the original plat of the Village of St. Johns.
 It is the intent of this plan that the area within the Old Village be designated for historic preservation of various types, including through zoning, local historic designation, façade investments, homeowner grants, and seeking State and Federal historic designations where appropriate.